alloba/book-of-hours-notes/books/Sunset Passages.md

 ### Partial Study Description
 I'm Reading...

 The Church revered the Sun-in-Splendour before it was divided -but even while it was still whole, its later selves were recognised as its Names.
-The Madrugad, of course, presided over death and the passage into the House.
+The [[Madrugad]], of course, presided over death and the passage into the House.
 ### Study Complete Description
 I've Read...